jadibdev/Leetcode_Solutions/README.md

 This approach would lead to O(n^2) complexity as we must step through each element of nums then through each element of the newly created array to check whether a value is included.

-A better approach would be to use a Javascript Set to store the unique values as it provides O(1) complexity to look up values.
+A better approach would be to use a Javascript Set to store the unique values as it provides O(1) look up time complexity.

 ### Solution steps
 - Create a new Set to store unique values